klarna/klarna-on-demand-ios/README.md

 ### Tests
 Pull requests must include tests for their proposed fixes/functionality.
 We use [Kiwi](https://github.com/kiwi-bdd/Kiwi) to write our tests and you can find the tests themselves under the *KlarnaOnDemand* project in the *KlarnaOnDemandTests* folder.

-## Author

-Klarna

 ## License

-KlarnaOnDemand is available under the Apache 2.0 license.
+Klarna on Demand is available under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for more info.